-Share credentials with a website related to your app using associated domains.
+Set up associated domains to share credentials with a website related to your app.

 A domain is a website.
 Often you will want to associate your website with your app because they are often different versions of the same app or are related and want to share data.
 To associate a website with an app, you will need to have a file on your website and an entitlement in your app.

 An associated domain matches the

 Associated Domains Entitlement in your app with an

 apple-app-site-association file on your website.

 It’s important to establish an association between domains and your app if you want to share credentials or if features in your app are based on your website.